Cold pitches, referrals, job sites and Twitter are the best methods to find freelance gigs

 Your Next Steps

 There’s a lot of work available for freelance writers (even during a pandemic).
 If you’re looking to freelance, begin with those you know.
-Ask your parents if their work needs any help marketing.
-Check-in with your college friends: can they connect you with anyone at their work?
+Ask your parents if their work needs any help with marketing.
+Check in with your college friends: can they connect you with anyone at their work?
 You never know where your next opportunity will come from!

 Freelance writing doesn’t mean just writing for household names.
 In fact, you can make more money and have a more consistent workload working with brands and businesses.